WaylonWalker/waylonwalker.com/pages/til/rich-syntax-range-style.md

 ![syntax-print-register-pipelines](https://screenshots.waylonwalker.com/syntax-print-register-pipelines.webp)

+Now we are getting some really impressive print outs right in the terminal!

 > note that I have ipython set to use [rich](https://github.com/Textualize/rich), you will need to console.print() in scripts

 ## highlight lines